eBay is managing payments

 You may create listings on select eBay sites outside of the United Kingdom, such as the United States (www.ebay.com), Germany (www.ebay.de), and Canada (www.ebay.ca).
 Your earnings for these sales will be disbursed to you in GBP.
-We will continue to expand international selling to more countries in the coming months.

 Can buyers from outside of the United Kingdom purchase from me when eBay manages my payments?

 Most non-UK buyers can shop and pay on the ebay.co.uk site as they do today.
 In most cases, the non-UK buyer can pay using their locally supported forms of payment.

 Is the Global Shipping Programme currently supported when eBay manages payments?

 Yes.
 You can easily ship internationally with our Global Shipping Programme, which takes care of customers’ taxes, and import/export fees for you.